poojashedge12/EDA-Project/README.md

 ### Skills and Tools Used:

-**Data Cleaning and Preprocessing**:  Addressing missing values, inconsistencies, and ensureing data is in a usable format.
+**Data Cleaning and Preprocessing**:  Addressing missing values, and inconsistencies, and ensureing data is in a usable format.

 **Descriptive Statistics**: Calculating basic statistics to understand central tendencies and variability.